sahil-makandar/MotionDetection-movenet/README.md

-# Motion Detection - TensorLite: Logo Annotator
+# Motion Detection - TensorLite: Keypoint Annotator

 ## Overview
-MoveNet Lightning is a Python script that utilizes TensorFlow Lite and OpenCV to perform real-time pose estimation on video frames using the MoveNet model.
-It annotates key points on the human body and dynamically adjusts the size and position of a logo image to overlay it on the chest area of the detected person.
-This ensures that the logo maintains a consistent appearance relative to the person's movements throughout the video.
+This Python script utilizes TensorFlow Lite and OpenCV to perform real-time pose estimation on video frames using the MoveNet model.
+It annotates key points on the human body and draws lines between them to visualize motion.
+This allows for real-time motion detection throughout the video.

 ## Installation
 1. **Clone the Repository**: